krschroeder/baseframe_js/src/readmes/_readme.md

 These are made to work with [Cash](https://github.com/fabiospampinato/cash) (with jQuery still an option) as the only dependency.
 Cash is a small jQuery alternative that give developers DOM traversing without the extra bloat.
 In my opinion, having a DOM traversing Library is essential.
 Also, everybody who's done any web developement is familiar with jQuery syntax.

-## Features and Advantages
+## Features
 ### It's small!
-Combined all together (with my minification settings at least) its ~ 59k.
+Combined all together its ~ 61k.
 Add that with Cash and its less than jQuery alone!

 ### Pass in parameter options with a `data-` attribute
 The data attribute is always the `data-` (of course) and then the plugin name `pluginName` followed by `-options`.